屬性

 Easing

-Automatic Easing:
+Automatic Easing

-Ease In:
+Ease In

-Ease Out:
+Ease Out

-Ease In Out:
+Ease In Out

 Key Frame

-Set the frame for the active keyframe.
+The frame of the active keyframe.

 Value

-Set the value for the active keyframe.
+The value of the active keyframe.

 Left/Right Handle Type